 I’m going to show you how I work.
 You can compare this to real estate photographers you might be working with or considering working with.
 (Though after reading this article I hope you will choose to work with me.)

 A photograph is a piece of art.
 That’s right, my photograph of your client’s living room is my art.
-I take the same care with a real estate photo as I would with a photograph of an impressive theatrical venue, an event, a headshot or food.
+I take the same care with a real estate photograph as I would with a photograph of an impressive architectural venue or event photography, a portrait or food.
 While the processes used to capture and post-process each of these types of images is very different from each other, the same care is taken to bring out the best in every photo I send out the door.

 To me it is important to capture photos of a house that are as true as possible.
 There is nothing worse than taking a client to see a listing and then have the client say, “this looks nothing like the listing.”
 Yes, you want to get them in the door, but it does you no good to present pristine when that is not the case.
 I do not remove or manipulate anything factual in my photos (the location of an outlet, paint chipping on the outside of a house).
 Ethics rules in real estate are paramount, it is my obligation to help Realtors accomplish that by not changing the facts of a listing.
 I will swap out a blue sky with puffy clouds for a sky that was gray or not optimal (though I try to avoid shooting on those days altogether).

 You want the house to be shown in its best light.
 To do that takes not only a skilled photographer, but one with the right equipment, technique and skills.

 I have been photographing houses as a professional photographer for four years.
 Prior to this I had been a Realtor in northern New Jersey for six years and photographed many homes in that capacity.

 In terms of equipment, I utilize a Nikon D600.
 It takes 24mb photos.
 That means that the photo has a denser concentration of pixels that make a photo look better and work better in a varying set of circumstances (on the web versus in print, for example).